AmandaDiscord/Volcano/README.md

 Volcano appends a "Is-Volcano" header in the handshake.
 The value should be equal to "true" always if using Volcano.

 # Some Caveats
+Volcano does its best to support SHOUTCast/ICECast, but may not return all relevant-to-you data.
 Volcano only supports YouTube, Soundcloud, http, and local files currently.
 Any other sources will not work.
 If you really want them to work with Volcano, please open a PR.
 I am more than happy to add features.
 Volcano does not support all filter op properties.
 LavaLink's filters do not clearly translate logically to ffmpeg arguments (to me at least.
 I am nub plz no booly)

 # Usage
-git clone the repo or just download the code as a zip and push it to prod :pain:
+Download the latest release from https://github.com/AmandaDiscord/Volcano/releases

-Starting it could be done by cding into the Volcano folder and then typing `node .` or starting the dist/index.js file.
+Starting Volcano could be done by cding into the Volcano folder and then typing `node .` or starting the dist/index.js file.
 The package.json links to the index in the dist folder.
-Be careful with what current working directory you end up using because Volcano will try to read your application.yml config file based on the cwd (the exact behavior of LavaLink)
+Be careful with what current working directory you end up using because Volcano will try to read your application.yml config file based on the cwd and then fallback to default options (the exact behavior of LavaLink)

 # Requirements
-Node 16 or above.
+Node 16.9 or above.
 FFMPEG will default to using what's installed on the machine and added to path before falling back to avconf and then using the binaries installed by ffmpeg-static.
 FFMPEG in path is preferable as it will almost always provide better performance depending on how you built it.